bakervm/bakervm/docs/naming_conventions.md

 ```

 ## Modules and functions
-Since dots are allowed in labels, you should always namespace your library:
+Since dots are allowed in label names, you should always namespaces in your library:
 ```
 jmp _my_library_namespace_and_method_name